Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 4. Honda and the Lost City of Falán (Tolima)

-Due to its guerilla past, the Tolima department as a whole is still an off-the-beaten path destination full of surprising things to discover.
+Due to its guerilla past, the Tolima department as a whole is still an off-the-beaten-path destination full of surprising things to discover.
 Read more about its capital Ibagué and its stunning surroundings.

 Honda Tolima Colombia, View of the Magdalena River